Latest Universal Credit update:

 If you’re already claiming one or more of the benefits that are being phased out, you should keep on claiming as normal.
 You’ll be told when you need to do anything differently.

-Find out when Universal Credit will launch in your area: http://www.gov.uk/jobcentres-where-you-can-claim-universal-credit.
+To find out when Universal Credit will launch in your area, click here to search by postcode, click here.

 What will change?